 The David Ames Clock Farm Solar Field

-Stonehill College has nearly completed three solar installations, which include a 15 acre field and two storage building roofs at the David Ames Clock Farm.
-The two roof installations became operational in February 2014, and the field is scheduled to become operational this summer.
-Once operational, the field will be the 11th (tied) largest solar installation on a college campus nationwide and the largest on a New England college campus.
+Stonehill College has completed three solar installations, which include a 15 acre field and two storage building roofs at the David Ames Clock Farm.
+The two roof installations became operational in February 2014, and the field came on-line this summer.
+This field is the 11th (tied) largest solar installation on a college campus nationwide and the largest on a New England college campus.